 All of this is not to disparage storm chasing

 .
-If you look at this web site, you can see that I was heavily
+If you look at this web site, you can see that I am heavily

 invested in the activity.
 There is nothing wrong with storm chasing for leisure.
-But I was *never* out there "saving lives", and virtually no storm chasing peers are either.
+But I am *never* out there "saving lives", and virtually no storm chasing peers are either.

 Recent evidence of storm reporting by chasers and spotters

 Here's some recent data illustrating that a.) most chasers do not make storm reports and b.) most areas are already adequately equipped with spotters.
 This is the SPC's reports page

 for the severe weather event on Saturday, March 28, 2020.

 Let's focus on two of the tornado events that occurred on this day.
 One area was covered extensively by chasers present both locally and from out-of-state, the other had no outside-of-area chasers.